SWIMMING POOL ACCIDENTS

 Accidents related to drainage

-Slip and fall injuries are also very common pool accidents.
+Slip and fall injuries are also prevalent in pool accidents.

-Injuries caused by slip and fall accidents range from cuts and scrapes to broken bones and more serious injuries such as blunt force trauma.
+Injuries caused by slip and fall accidents range from cuts and scrapes to broken bones and more severe injuries such as blunt force trauma.

-Slip and fall accidents in swimming pools usually occur when the pool deck is wet, when the deck needs to be properly maintained, or when there is a lack of supervision.
+Slip-and-fall accidents in swimming pools usually occur when the pool deck is wet, when it needs to be properly maintained, or when there is a lack of supervision.

-Slip and fall accidents are often the results of a lack of supervision and uncontrolled and dangerous pool installations.
+Slip and fall accidents are often the result of a lack of supervision and uncontrolled and dangerous pool installations.

 Electric shock

-Electrocutions, although less common, still account for one percent of serious injuries from swimming pool accidents.
+Electrocutions, although less common, still account for one percent of severe injuries from swimming pool accidents.

-Electrocutions are almost always the result of bad pool wiring or uncontrolled and dangerous pool installations.
+Electrocutions are almost always the result of lousy pool wiring or uncontrolled and dangerous pool installations.

 What are the common causes of swimming pool accidents?